 Sometimes accurate translation just isn’t right.
 Sometimes we need to use transcreation instead.

-Transcreation is a relatively new term means recreating a text for a target audience in a way that is appropriate and relevant for that audience.
+Transcreation is a relatively new term that means recreating a text for a target audience in a way that is appropriate and relevant for that audience.
 The term is a combination of the words translation and re-creation.
 While transcreation isn’t a mainstream concept yet, at Interpreters and Translators (iTi) we think it soon will be.

 Text Reflects Emotion